Sarah Schoenmaekers (S.L.T.)

 Sarah regularly speaks at international congresses.
 She spoke at a public hearing of the European Parliament on the new Diploma Directive and was invited to speak about public procurement law at the World Bank in Washington and at George Washington University.
 Sarah lectured/presented/chaired workshops in New York, London, Stockholm, Oslo, Brussels, Torino, St.Gallen, Thessaloníki and is a visible member of the academic community.

-Endowed professor of EU law at the Open University.
+Endowed professor of European Law, Open University.

-Director Master Programmes Faculty of Law Maastricht University
+Director Master Programmes Faculty of Law, Maastricht University